Chart Color Schemes

 Pimlico is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Pimlico's estimated population is around 2,573.
+Based on analysis of ABS population updates for the broader area, as of Feb 2026, Pimlico's estimated population is around 2,573.
 This reflects an increase of 16 people since the 2021 Census, which reported a population of 2,557.
-The change was inferred from AreaSearch's estimation of the resident population at 2,571 following examination of ABS' latest ERP data release in June 2024 and an additional 7 validated new addresses since the Census date.
+The change is inferred from AreaSearch's estimate of 2,571 residents following examination of ABS' latest ERP data release (June 2024) and validation of seven new addresses since the Census date.
 This level of population equates to a density ratio of 2,126 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
 Population growth was primarily driven by overseas migration contributing approximately 69.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
-Over this period, projections indicate a decline in overall population by 28 persons by 2041.
-However, specific age cohorts like the 25 to 34 group are anticipated to grow, with an expected increase of 113 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Population projections indicate a decline by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group projected to expand by 116 people.

 Frequently Asked Questions - Population